witchcraft-systems/pds-dash/README.md

 ### installing

+clone the repo, copy `config.ts.example` to `config.ts` and edit it to your liking.

-clone the repo, install dependencies using deno:
+then, install dependencies using deno:

 ```sh
 deno install